FREQUENTLY ASKED QUESTIONS

 We could reduce the lease length by creating a combined capex-lease option.
 Reducing the life of the lease reduces our returns and therefore makes it more difficult to provide the leasing solution.

-By using the capex-lease option, you will commit a smaller capital investment to the project and benefit from the reduced electricity tariff over the life of the lease.
+By using the capex-lease option, you will commit a smaller capital investment to the project and benefit from the reduced lease payment over the life of the lease.

 Absolutely!
 The cost of the solar plant will be handled by us.
 The building needs to pass all necessary structural and environmental requirements as outlined by the local authorities.
 As well, the local power authority should be consulted to approve the interconnection to the grid.